mariuzka/pop2net/docs/section_examples.rst

 Example Gallery
 ===============

-This is a example gallery that is supposed to show different implementations of Popy.
+This is a example gallery that is supposed to show different implementations of Pop2net.

 .. toctree::
    :maxdepth: 1